webfolder/siqueira.tech/_pages/about/cv.md

 I focused on creating a robust architecture, made possible by the use of the pertinent design patterns learned at school.
 At the end of the internship, I had to present the project for many engineers from other teams for evaluation.

-> **Web Developerat at AEG (September 2011 -- July 2012, Brasilia, Brazil)**

-AEG is a small company, which provides business consultancy to other businesses.
-When I worked for AEG, they needed a web system for handling their client's complaints and suggestions.
-In this sense, I was designated to create software for managing their requests.
-Firstly, I understood the requirements and then designed the architecture.
-I have created the system which uses MySQL 4.0, PHP 4.3, and running under Apache 2.3.

 ## Academic Background
 ---